GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 For Slurm images, please see [SchedMD's GitHub repository](https://github.com/SchedMD/slurm-gcp/blob/5.7.6/docs/images.md#public-image).

-#### Publically Published Images
+#### Publicly Published Images

 SchedMD publishes "Slurm on GCP" public images, which have the following [documentation][slurm-gcp-images].
 From there, you can see which public images are available and which software is installed on them.

-> **_Note:_** Currently, the HPC Toolkit expects users to use the *Slurm on GCP v5.7* family of images for their deployments.
-Earlier versions are still supported, but will require the use of the `instance_image_override` setting.
-If later versions are used, there will likely be unexpected behavior.
+> **_Note:_** Currently, the HPC Toolkit modules depend on users utilizing the **Slurm on GCP v5.7** family of images for their deployments.
+Earlier versions may still function, but will require the use of the `instance_image_custom` setting.
+If later versions are used, the outcome is unpredictable and will likely lead to failures during creation, deployment, or runtime.

 #### Custom Images